-In-class work activities
+In-class work activities (0.72 credits, 18 hours)

 Modality Name Typ.
 Grp.
 Description Hours Theory classes Theoretical Lessons Large group (G) The theoretical foundations that students must acquire during the course will be presented in these classes.
 The theoretical lessons will follow the program presented above.
 10